 Jonathan Kozol to Speak at Walden University Academic Residency

-Minneapolis—December 20, 2012—Jonathan Kozol, a New York Times best-selling author and one of the most respected voices on public education in the United States today, will speak to more than 650 doctoral students at Walden University’s academic residency on Saturday, Dec.
-29, at the Hyatt Regency Crystal City.
+Minneapolis—May 2, 2011—Jonathan Kozol, a New York Times best-selling author and one of the most respected voices on public education in the United States, will be the plenary speaker at Walden University’s academic residency on Saturday, May 7, at the Hilton Americas-Houston.

 Kozol, perhaps the most widely read and highly honored education writer in the United States, has been called “today’s most eloquent spokesman for America’s disenfranchised” by the Chicago Sun-Times.
 At the height of the civil rights movement, Kozol traded a promising academic career for a job as a fourth-grade teacher in a poor, inner-city neighborhood in Boston.
 Since then, he has dedicated nearly half a century to addressing the increasingly complex and urgent issues that face public education, including the challenge of providing equal opportunities to every child, regardless of racial origin or economic status.

-In 1967, he published Death at an Early Age, an account of his first year of teaching, and received the 1968 National Book Award in Science, Philosophy and Religion.
-Regarded among educators as a classic, the book has sold more than 2 million copies worldwide.
-In his writing, Kozol tackles a number of provocative education-related topics, including the challenges of urban public schools, educational disparities and the ethically complicated challenges of teaching in an age of obsessive testing and punitive methods of accountability.
-His other books include Savage Inequalities; the award-winning Amazing Grace: The Lives of Children and the Conscience of a Nation; The Shame of the Nation; and, most recently, Fire in the Ashes, which is considered the culminating work of his career.
+In 1967, he published Death at an Early Age, an account of his first year teaching, and received the 1968 National Book Award in Science, Philosophy and Religion.
+Regarded today as an educators’ classic, the book has sold more than two million copies worldwide.
+In his writing, Kozol tackles a number of provocative education-related topics, including the plight of public schools, educational disparities and the ethically complicated challenges of teaching.
+In addition to Death at an Early Age, his books include Rachel and Her Children, the award-winning Amazing Grace: The Lives of Children and the Conscience of a Nation, The Shame of the Nation and most recently, Letters to a Young Teacher.

 Academic residencies at Walden, an accredited online university, support students’ academic and professional goals by connecting them with individual faculty mentors, student support staff and hundreds of peers.
 During academic residencies, students from select doctoral and master’s degree programs have the opportunity to conceptualize and develop research that contributes to positive social change.